sitesense/yii-base/README.md

 License:

-Free to use under the terms of any respective H5BP or Twitter Bootstrap Licences.
+Free to use under the terms of any respective Yii, H5BP or Twitter Bootstrap Licences.

 The logo license details can be found here: http://www.yiiframework.com/logo/